News from "The Hive"

 Toys Go Out by Emily Jenkins

-We have 3 pages remaining in our read aloud, Toys Go Out by Emily Jenkins.
-Please send in the next book in the series on Wednesday- Toy Dance Party by Emily Jenkins.
+We are about halfway through our 1st read aloud, Toys Go Out by Emily Jenkins.
+Please consider ordering the next book in the series now- Toy Dance Party by Emily Jenkins.
 The students who do have copies of the book get really excited and they are able to follow along as I am reading!

 Bloomz & other technology news